Crowley’s Response to the Coronavirus Threat

 Crowley operations remain unaffected.
 We continue to monitor the coronavirus’ spread and assess contingency plans should they be needed.
 As mentioned previously, infection prevention measures are being taken across the company.
 For example, employees are being urged to use technology including video conferencing.

 For vessel operations, we are pre-screening all mariners and taking necessary precautions based on port locations to support safety and wellness.
 Access to Crowley-owned or managed vessels by non-crew members is being significantly restricted, and permission is granted only after pre-screening and other preventative protocols have been met.

 Our steps continue to be in accordance with U.S. Coast Guard, CDC and other appropriate authorities.

 Is the cargo being cleared by government agencies in Puerto Rico?

 As communities and businesses in Puerto Rico respond and recover from the ongoing pandemic, Crowley Logistics warehousing and distribution services, including pool-point, continue uninterrupted.
 We have adjusted operations to support peak volumes and ensure customer supply chains continue to move as cargo volumes gradually return.
 Our integrated logistics services continue to provide fast and efficient, end-to-end supply chain solutions to and from the U.S. mainland.

 Is my cargo being timely cleared in other locations?

 Yes, as long as your customs broker is maintaining their operations, all government and customs officials are available for clearance.
 Crowley’s customs brokers are all operating normally.

-Can my cargo move to and throughout Central America or are the borders closed?
+Can my cargo move to, and throughout, Central America including inter-country?

 Is cargo being picked up and delivered normally?